 Instruct students to complete a Research Frame Tool independently by grouping or categorizing inquiry questions by themes or patterns, labeling each group with an inquiry path question or problem, and writing reference numbers for the inquiry paths.
-Additionally, instruct students to craft their problem-based question from their research topic and write on the Research Frame Tool.
+Additionally, instruct students to craft their problem-based question from their research topic and write it on the Research Frame Tool.

-Inform students that they will submit the Research Frame for assessment at the end of this lesson.
-When the Research Frames are returned in the next lesson, students will file them in Section 2: Gathering and Analyzing Information of their Research Portfolios.
+Inform students that the Research Frame is the assessment for this lesson.
+When the Research Frames are returned in the following lesson, the Research Frame will be filed in Section 2 (Gathering and Analyzing Information) of their Research Portfolios.

-- Students independently complete a Research Frame Tool. - (1) Consider circulating to offer students help with this task.
+- Students independently complete a Research Frame Tool. - Consider circulating to offer students help with this task.
 Confirm that students understand each step and that they are grouping their inquiry questions thematically.
 Some students may be tempted to first come up with the path and then group their questions accordingly.
 Remind students that when they do that, they ignore their own research and their paths will not be grounded in their findings.
-Some students may still have problems organizing their questions; you may choose to group these students with classmates who are researching similar topics to work together to form inquiry paths.

-- 1 Consider reminding students that the Research Frame is not static ("showing little or no change; lacking movement").
+Some students may still have problems organizing their questions; you may choose to group these students with classmates who are researching similar topics to work together to form inquiry paths. - Consider reminding students that the Research Frame is not static ("showing little or no change; lacking movement").
 The Research Frame continues to evolve as the research evolves with future searches.
-Remind students this is the iterative and cyclical nature of inquiry-based research. - 1 Consider reminding students that as they create the Research Frame, they are addressing aspects of W.9-10.8. - (i) The Research Frame Tool serves as the assessment for this lesson.
+Remind students this is the iterative and cyclical nature of inquiry-based research. - Consider reminding students that as they create the Research Frame, they are addressing aspects of W.11-12.8.